 Are you going to charge by the service or by the hour?
 How are you going to price your products?
-To help figure out how much you should charge for a service, first figure out how much TIME you will put into that particular service by writing out ALL of the steps you will need to do from start to finish in order to complete that service.
+How much do you charge when first starting out?

-10. Create your contracts and other necessary documents.
+10. Create your contracts and any other necessary documents.

 11. Decide what payment system you'd like to use.